intheswim/twoballs/README.md

 *******************************************************************************************

-To build and install on Ubuntu:
+To build & install on Ubuntu:

 ### sudo make install use_xmp=1